-Every genealogist has used the “Follow The Land” approach to family history research, even if she/he doesn’t call it by that name.
+Every genealogist has used the “follow the land” (“FTL”) approach to family history research, even if she didn’t call it by that name.
 The idea is that an identifiable tract of land can prove family connections via deed, probate, and other records.
-This post is a good example.
-FTL establishes the identity of a colonial Rankin’s wife and helps track a son’s family with evidence that qualifies as conclusive.
+This post is an example: FTL establishes the identity of a colonial Rankin’s wife and allows tracking a son’s family with confidence.

-This post deals with some of the “Londonderry Siege” Rankins, rather than the North Carolina Rankin families often discussed in this blog.
-You can read the Londonderry Siege Rankins’ interesting oral history here.
-It mentions two immigrants identified as brothers who came to Pennsylvania in the 1720s.
+This post concerns some of the “Londonderry Siege” Rankins of Pennsylvania, rather than the North Carolina Rankin families often discussed on this blog.
+You can read the Londonderry Siege Rankins’ interesting oral family history in this article.
+The legend includes two immigrants identified as brothers who came to Pennsylvania in the 1720s.
 Both men died in Lancaster Co., PA in the 1740s:

 - Adam Rankin died in 1747.
-This post is about Adam’s line, particularly his son William.
+This article is about Adam’s line, particularly his son William.

-Adam’s earliest appearance in the colonies was about 1722, when an Adam Rankin signed a petition to Lord Baltimore from landowners in the so-called “New Munster” tract.
+Adam’s earliest appearance in the colonies was about 1722, when an Adam Rankin signed a petition to Lord Baltimore from landowners in the so-called “New Munster” tract of Cecil County, Maryland.
 The petition said the signatories believed that they resided in Maryland rather than Pennsylvania.
 One particular New Munster tract conclusively proves the identity of Adam’s wife.
 Here is the evidentiary trail …

-- The 1717 will of James Alexander of New Munster, Cecil Co., MD devised a 316-acre tract.
-His will says he had bargained for the land, but hadn’t paid for it or obtained a deed.
+- The 1717 will of James Alexander of New Munster devised a 316-acre tract.
+The will says he had bargained for the land, but hadn’t paid for it or obtained a deed.
 He instructed his executors to sell as much of his moveable estate as necessary to pay for the tract.
 James also instructed that three “honest men … of the neighborhood” divide the land into three equal parts for his family.
 James named as executors his wife Mary Alexander and his father-in-law John Steele, establishing that his wife was née Mary Steele.

 - Next, a Cecil County deed dated August 1718 completed the purchase of the tract as James had instructed.
-Thomas Stevenson conveyed 316 acres to Mary Alexander, “widow and relict of James Alexander of New Munster” and sons Joseph, John and Francis Alexander.
-Echoing James Alexander’s will, the deed recites that James had bargained with grantor for the land but didn’t pay for it before he died, but had left money to pay it, and instructed that it should be divided into three equal parts.
+Thomas Stevenson conveyed 316 acres to Mary Alexander, “widow and relict of James Alexander of New Munster,” and sons Joseph, John and Francis Alexander.
+Echoing James Alexander’s will, the deed recites that James had bargained with grantor for the land but didn’t pay for it before he died, had left money to pay, and instructed that it should be divided into three equal parts.

 - Finally, the tract was divided into three parts by survey of September 29, 1724.
 The survey identifies the tract as 316 acres in New Munster and states that James Alexander’s widow Mary married Adam Rankin.

-Thank you, 316-acre tract … the will, deed and survey leave no reasonable doubt that Mary Steele, daughter of John Steele of New Castle Co., DE, married James Alexander first, and then Adam Rankin.
-Also, her marriage to Adam must have taken place between August 1718 (the conveyance from Thomas Stevenson) and September 1724 (the survey).
+Thank you, 316-acre tract … the will, deed and survey leave no reasonable doubt that Mary Steele, daughter of John Steele of New Castle County, Delaware, married James Alexander and then Adam Rankin.
+Also, Mary’s marriage to Adam must have taken place between August 1718 (the conveyance from Thomas Stevenson to Mary Alexander) and September 1724 (the survey).

 To son James Rankin, £ 5 “pencelvaney currancy,” plus the “place he is now in possession of being fully given over to him.”
 Daughter Esther Rankin Dunwoody, £ 5.
-Wife (name omitted), two-thirds “of all my worldly substance.”
+Wife (name not stated), two-thirds “of all my worldly substance.”
 To sons William and Jeremiah, the residue of my estate, including the plantation to be equally divided between them.
-Witnesses James Pettigrew, John McMath?
+Witnesses James Pettigrew, John McMath.

 William and James were more cooperative than Jeremiah.
-Not only did they appear in the exact geographic location Adam’s 1742 grant led us to expect, they both left wills.
+Not only did they appear where Adam’s 1742 grant led us to expect, they both left wills.
 The will of James Rankin Sr. of Montgomery Township, Franklin County, was dated 25 March 1788 and proved 20 October 1795.
 It names his wife Jean; sons William, Jeremiah, James (Jr.) and David; daughter Ruth Rankin Tool; son-in-law Samuel Smith; and granddaughter Mary Smith.
 James named his son Jeremiah Rankin and friend David Huston/Houston as executors.

 Here are his devises and bequests: